luckymrwang/dynamo/components/backends/sglang/from_scratch/chapter1/README.md

 ## Running the Pipeline

 Because discovery is handled by Dynamo, once you start these 3 components up, you can easily kill one of the components, make a change, and restart it without it affeecting any other components.
+Note the use of `configure_dynamo_logging` to set the logging level for Dynamo.
+This allows python and rust logging to look the same.
+To enable debug logging, simply set the environment variable `DYN_LOG_LEVEL=debug` and then run any of the components.

 ```bash
 # Terminal 1: Start the engine